sosialistaflokkurinn/ekklesia/docs/PROJECT_IDENTITY.md

 2. **Specification documents**: UI mockups needed a party name, used generic term
 3. **ZITADEL project names**: Early authentication setup used placeholder
 4. **Not politically reviewed**: Technical specs created without party review
+5. **Domain confusion**: samstodin.is was historically connected to SÍ

 ### Why It Persisted

 - **Copy-paste**: Later documents copied from early specs
 - **Technical focus**: Developers focused on functionality, not political identity
 - **No harm intended**: Simply a placeholder that wasn't corrected
+- **Historical domain**: samstodin.is connection may have influenced naming

 ### Why It Must Be Fixed